 - Lotion is made with water and oil (and possibly butters) so it’s light, airy, and silky smooth.
 Homemade lotion needs to be used within a short time or a preservative should be used (due to the water and bacterial growth).
 It also requires an emulsifier to properly blend the oil and water.

-Both a body butter and lotion are used in the same way: to moisturize the skin.
-Body butter does deliver more moisture, since it’s not cut with water.
+Both body butter and lotion are used in the same way: to moisturize the skin.
+Body butter does deliver more moisture since it’s not cut with water.
 So it’s ideal for all skin types, particularly dry skin or during the winter months.

 Learn More About Each Ingredient

 Homemade body butter starts with a moisturizing skincare butter.
-Shea butter is the perfect base butter, since it’s soft and easy to work with and easy melts into your skin.
+Shea butter is the perfect base butter since it’s soft, easy to work with, and melts into your skin.
 My recipe calls for at least a 1/4 cup of shea butter.

 From there, it’s up to you, the maker, to customize the body butter.
-You’ll need a total of 1/2 cup butter, so you can either double the shea (for a total of 1/2 cup shea butter), or mix the shea with a different butter: 1/4 cup of cocoa butter or 1/4 cup of mango butter.
+You’ll need a total of 1/2 cup of butter.
+So use all shea butter (for a total of 1/2 cup shea butter), or mix the shea with a different butter: 1/4 cup of cocoa butter or 1/4 cup of mango butter.

 Best Butters

 - Shea Butter: Shea butter comes from the “nut” (or pit) of the fruit found on the Karite Tree.
 It has a strong scent when it’s purchased in an unrefined state.
-I use unrefined shea butter in recipes (including body butter), but if you don’t care for the strong (natural) fragrance, use refined shea butter instead.
-Since shea butter is naturally soft and makes a wonderfully soft whipped body butter.
+I use unrefined shea butter in recipes (including body butter).
+If you don’t care for the strong scent, use refined shea butter instead.
+Since shea butter is naturally soft, it makes a wonderfully soft whipped body butter.
 It may be used on its own with a carrier oil, or combined with another butter like cocoa butter or mango butter.
 See all the ways you can use shea butter to make your own body products.

 - Cocoa Butter: Cocoa butter comes from cocoa beans, so it has a strong scent and smells like chocolate.
-Cocoa butter is hard, at room temperature, and it melts easily.
-Cocoa butter is naturally a very hard butter, so if you choose to use it, you need to mix it with shea butter or mango butter to make a softer body butter.
+Cocoa butter is hard at room temperature, and it melts easily.
+Cocoa butter is naturally hard and dense, so if you use it, mix it with shea butter or mango butter to make a softer body butter.
 See other ways to use cocoa butter to make your own body products.

 - Mango Butter: Mango butter comes from the seed of mango fruit.
-It’s naturally soft, similar to shea butter, and can have a gritty texture before it’s melted down.
+It’s naturally soft, similar to shea butter, and can have a gritty texture before melting.
 It yields a soft, airy body butter when mixed with shea butter.
 If you don’t want to use shea butter (due to allergies) in my recipe, then mango butter is the best replacement.

 A liquid oil is the second main ingredient used to make body butter.
-The oils used in skincare recipes are typically referred to as carrier oils, although I usually call them nourishing oils.
-The oil used is completely up to you.
+The oils used in skincare recipes are known as carrier oils, although I usually call them nourishing oils.
+The oil used is entirely up to you.

 See all the ways to use carrier oils to make your own body products.